matter123/mossy/docs/style.md

 File Guidelines
 ===============
-File names and directories should always be written so they they can be typed on a standard US-104 keyboard without any modifiers with the exception of shift.
+File names and directories should always be written so that they can be written with the minimal of difficulty on most keyboards.
+This means you should almost always use only charcters from the following list

+    a b c d e f g h i j k l m n o p q r s t u v w x y z A B C D E F G H I J K L M N O P Q R S T U V W X Y Z ` 0 1 2 3 4 5 6 7 8 9 - = [ ] \ ; ' , . /
+    ~ ) ! @ # $ % ^ & * ( _ + { } | : " < > ?

 ##Legal Header